HorizonRDK/uboot/test/py/README_cn.md

 Older distributions (e.g. Ubuntu 10.04) may not provide all the required packages, or may provide versions that are too old to run the test suite.
-One can use the Python `virtualenv` script to locally install more up-to-date versions of the required packages without interfering with the OS installation.For example:
+One can use the Python `virtualenv` script to locally install more up-to-date versions of the required packages without interfering with the OS installation.
+For example:

 ```bash
 $ cd /path/to/u-boot